 - Suicide Call Back Service: 1300 659 467

 - Anxiety Recovery Centre Victoria (ARCVic) Helpline: 1300 269 438

-There are many resources to which you can refer for information about mental illness.
+There are many resources you can refer to for information about mental illness.
 Helplines, websites and government mental health information services provide a range of services.